 These organisms are frequently present on our hands, face, hair and in our mouths, noses, and intestinal tracts.
-It is essential for safe products from the farm to the fork, removing all hazards by identifying food hazards and critical control points.
+It is essential for safe food service that all food handlers be aware of this potential danger and govern their activities accordingly.